MichaelTMatthews/Craftax_Baselines/README.md

 ```

 # Visualisation
 You can save trained policies with the `--save_policy` flag.
-These can then
+These can then be viewed with the `view_ppo_agent` scripts.